cloudlinux/libcare/docs/libcare.rst

 Conclusion
 ^^^^^^^^^^

 Congratulations, we are done with the simple patch!
-Was pretty complicated, was not it?
+It was pretty complicated, wasn't it?

-Building any real project following the recipe above is a nightmare, since it requires interfering with the project's build system: changing all the compilation to go through intermediate assembly and ``kpatch_gensrc``.
+Building any real project following the recipe above is a nightmare since it requires interfering with the project's build system: changing all the compilation to go through intermediate assembly and ``kpatch_gensrc``.